 Viewers Are Morons: Okay true, there are cases where really sophisticated math are used in the show.
 "Self Organized Criticality" and "Cake Cutting Algorithm" are some major examples and most people would require analogies to understand them.
 But the analogies don't stop there.
 The producers pretty much use analogies for everything that would even be common sense.
 Even a simple task such as trial and error.

-The scientist who intentionally infected people with Spanish Flu to prove that his vaccine would be superior to the one the goverment chose in the event of an actual outbreak.
+The scientist who intentionally infected people with Spanish Flu to prove that his vaccine would be superior to the one the government chose in the event of an actual outbreak.

-Wham Line - From the season three finale, "The Janus List."
+Wham Line: From the Season 3 finale, "The Janus List".
 The entire episode has been about getting a list of double agents, not because they were seeking the list itself, but because it's author is setting of bombs in a roundabout way, to make Charlie and Don prove they were worthy to receive the list.
 Lo and behold, they figure out the clues and listen to the list...

 Recording of Janus List: "Colby Granger, FBI, also working for the Chinese."